rschristopher/ischristtrue.com/src/logos/index.md

 *Note* the **ap-** in *apology* simply means "from" or "of", but what is an apology the study of, exactly?
 The study of *of*?

-None of these make much sense, however, if we recognize the etymological root of *Logia* and *Logos* then these all make perfect sense, e.g.,
+None of these make much sense.
+However, if we recognize the etymological root *Logia* and *Logos* then these all make perfect sense, e.g.,

 !!! info "Logos/Logia suffix"
     * trilogy -- 3 stories